TumuSanjay000/react1/README.md

 Install Node.js and npm
-node -v
+node -v,
-npm -v
+npm -v,

-installing the packages using the below commands in the using folder npm install -g npm npx create-react-app product-cards npm install -g create-react-app create-react-app product-cards
+installing the packages using the below commands in the using folder npm install -g npm, npx create-react-app product-cards, npm install -g create-react-app, create-react-app product-cards,

-using another command move to product-cards folder cd product-cards
+using another command move to product-cards folder cd product-cards,

 in src folder create productcard.js and productcard.css and use the above codes